3rd Annual Chicago Women in STEM Symposium

 Participants will have the opportunity to connect with other attendees, speakers, facilitators, and volunteers.
 Drinks and substantial appetizers will be served and raffle winners announced.

 Click here to see a letter from US Senator Tammy Duckworth!

 - An interactive morning workshop will help participants develop tools for negotiating difficult conversations in the workplace, such as salary & benefits negotiations, research project parameters, hiring & firing, and interrupting gender bias.

 - Next, attendees will have ample opportunity to interact with representatives from our partners in industry, academia, and law as well as local non-profits at our career and professional development fair.
 Lunch will be provided.

 - In a series of short talks, invited women leaders and role models in STEM will share their pathway to leadership with attendees, including their motivation, necessary skills, obstacles they faced along the way, and advice to early career women.

 - Our keynote speaker, a national leader in STEM industry, will discuss leadership and career transitions from academia to industry.

-- The closing networking reception will facilitate interactions between early career women, speakers, facilitators, and invited local women mentors.
+- The closing networking reception will facilitate interactions between early career women, speakers, facilitators, and local women mentors.